[home]

 My favorite movies are:

 My favorite music would take too long to explain and the explanations are a bit personal.
-So without explanation, here are:
+I usually list some albums I enjoyed annually though: 2022, 2021.
+And without explanation, here is one playlist: These Songs Do Not Have Flaws.

+My favorite games are Twilight Struggle and StarCraft II.
 Eventually I want to make a game.
 Right now I have no experience and am not serious about getting any.
-But it seems like one of the best ways to practice many skills—coding the game, writing the story, drawing the art, and composing the music.
+But it seems like one of the best ways to practice many skills—designing human agency, implementing the code, writing the story, drawing the art, and composing the music.
 The peak exercise of renaissance ability.
 You’re creating a whole experience for people to enjoy.
 Watch Jenova Chen talk about designing Journey.
 I really admire people who did everything or almost everything for really great games:

-Fun fact: the summer before college I switched to using Dvorak.
+The summer before college I switched to using Dvorak.
 My keyboard when I’m not on a laptop is the Leopold FC750R PD, yes, that color, with brown switches.
-If it’s good enough for The Machine, it’s good enough for me!
+If it’s good enough for The Machine, it’s good enough for me.